Skip to main content

 • Setting custom metadata

-• Configuring callbacks per session This data (contact details, expected details, metadata, callback) is sent to the Create Verification Session API
+• Configuring callbacks per session This data (contact details, expected details, metadata, callback) is sent to the Create Verification Session API.

 Configuration

-Customize the SDK behavior:
+Customize the SDK behavior with DiditSdk.Configuration:

-loggingEnabled: false, // Enable debug logging
+loggingEnabled: true, // Enable debug logging

 )